Military Divorce Lawyers

 Query no.4: Please throw light on the power of the state Court to divide retirement payment?

 Answer: The lawyer must make a reference to 10 USC Section 1408(c)(4) and discuss its limitations.
-As per the state rules, the state Court may end the marriage and divide the property.
-However, the circumstances in which the state Court is empowered to regard retired pay as property are controlled by the Federal Laws.
+As per the state rules, the state court may end the marriage and divide the property.
+However, the circumstances in which the state court is empowered to regard retired pay as property are controlled by the Federal Laws.

 Questions to ask to a military divorce lawyer

-• Please explain the Servicemembers’ Civil Relief Act
+• Please explain the service member's Civil Relief Act

 • Is the Code of Federal Regulations related to military divorces?